It's not really a season people get psyched for.

 SEP IRAs can be even better for reducing your tax bill (if they make sense for you).
 That's because SEP contribution limits are higher than regular IRA limits — the IRS lets you contribute 25% of your net income, whatever it may be, up to a maximum of $54,000.
 The tax savings are quite substantial.

 Third: in certain cases the government will allow you to take money from an IRA without paying the 10% early withdrawal penalty.
 You can withdraw $10,000 to buy a first house (and your spouse can kick in 10,000 from his or her’s too!), for instance; or use your IRA to pay expenses associated with higher education for you or your kid.
+Just remember that even though you avoid the 10% early withdrawal penalty, ordinary income taxes still apply to the distribution.

 And now for the warning: Don't go over the contribution limit.
 All money over the limit will incur a 6% annual penalty as long as it stays in your IRA.